-An outbound message is a workflow, approval, or milestone action that sends the information you specify to an endpoint you designate, such as an external service.
-Outbound messaging is configured in the Salesforce setup menu.
-Then you must configure the external endpoint.
-You can create a listener for the messages using the SOAP API.
+An outbound message sends information to a designated endpoint, like an external service.
+Outbound messages are configured from Setup.
+You must configure the external endpoint and create a listener for the messages using the SOAP API.

 Flow triggers are not available in Lightning Experience